 Pete and Dot got hitched and during the next twelve years they had what can only be described as the perfect marriage.
 She described her husband as her best friend and soul mate and they had eight children.
 That’s right, they had eight children in twelve years.
 Then tragically, Howard died.
 Stop and think what it must have been like to be in Dot’s shoes.
 A single Mom in the early 1960’s with eight young kids to raise, alone.

 The remarkable thing about all good Mom’s is that regardless of how tough life becomes for them, they somehow find the strength and courage to go on for the sake of their children.
-If Webster’s Dictionary had a definition for the phrase “good Mom” it would include Dot Connor’s picture.
+Dot Connor was a perfect example.

 She would spend every day of the rest of her life taking care of and nurturing her family.
 Every morning each of her kids ate a good breakfast before school, a lovingly packed lunch and a full course dinner in the evening, always with a special dessert.
 Dot also made sure each of her six sons and two daughters participated actively in scouting, music, creative arts and sports.
 Those of us who are blessed enough to have raised children know full well the time, effort and commitment necessary to do so.
 My wife and I had four and I honestly can’t imagine how I could have done for them alone what we were able to accomplish together, even with help from extended family.
 That’s why I was in awe when I came across Dot’s story.